framework-for/cypress/README.md

 </p>

 <h3 align="center">
-  Automated testing for the modern web.
+  Automated testing for the modern web
 </h3>

 <p align="center">
-  Cypress is a next generation testing tool that helps developers write automated tests for the web.
+  Cypress is a next generation testing tool that helps developers write tests as they build apps.
 </p>

 # Contents